trzy/Supermodel/Docs/README.txt

 ================

 Supermodel emulates the Sega Model 3 arcade platform.
-It uses OpenGL 2.1 and is available for Windows, Linux, and Mac OS X.  In order to use it, you must legally possess ROM images of Model 3 games.
-Learning to operate Supermodel may come with a steep learning curve for most people.
-Carefully reading this document in its entirety before seeking out help is strongly advised.
+It uses OpenGL 2.1 and runs on Windows, Linux, and Mac OS X.  In order to use it, you must legally possess ROM images of Model 3 games.
+Learning to operate Supermodel will come with a steep learning curve for most people.
+Before seeking out help, please read this user manual carefully.

 Supermodel is distributed as free software under the terms of the GNU General Public License, included in LICENSE.txt.
 Additional copyright information for